-Puppy showers are a popular way to welcome the newest member of the family, and unlike a baby shower, the guest of honor gets to join in the fun.
+A puppy shower is a fun way to welcome the newest member of the family, and unlike a baby shower, the guest of honor gets to join in the fun!

 There aren’t any rules when it comes to puppy showers, so you’ve got plenty of freedom here.
 For instance, it’s perfectly fine to throw a puppy party to welcome an adopted adult dog home.
 And unlike baby showers, you don’t have to rely on a kind-hearted friend or auntie-to-be to set things up; you’ll cross no petiquette boundaries if you throw your own shower.